-LGBTQ+ Writers have achieved representation on par with their numbers in the overall U.S. population.
+LGBTQ+ Writers have achieved representation on par with their numbers in the overall U.S. population.5

-Adequate representation, however, does not mean LGBTQ+ writers no longer face discrimination.
-The Think Tank for Inclusion and Equity's 2020 "Behind-the-Scenes" report provides evidence that LGBTQ+ writers experience the same forms of bias and harassment faced by other underrepresented groups.
+However, adequate representation does not mean LGBTQ+ writers no longer face inequities.
+The Think Tank for Inclusion and Equity's 2020 "Behind-the-Scenes" report provides evidence that LGBTQ+ writers experience the same forms of bias and harassment faced by other underrepresented groups.6